On this page you will find a compilation of questions that are frequently asked in connection with civic engagement.

 Examples:

-People who work voluntarily in youth work in Lower Saxony and hold the Youth Group Leader Card (JULEICA) or would like to qualify for the JULEICA are entitled to a maximum of 12 working days per calendar year distributed over a maximum of three events.
-However, the continued payment of remuneration is at the discretion of the employer here, which is why it is not possible to speak of "special leave" as a general rule.
-Details can be found in the "Law on Leave of Absence from Work for the Purposes of Youth Care and Youth Sports".
+People who volunteer in youth work in Lower Saxony and hold the Youth Group Leader Card (JULEICA) or would like to qualify for the JULEICA are entitled to time off work for a maximum of twelve working days per calendar year.
+The leave of absence can be spread over a maximum of three events per year and is not transferable to the following year.
+However, the continued payment of remuneration is at the discretion of the employer, which is why it is not possible to speak of "special leave" across the board.
+Details can be found in the "Gesetz über die Arbeitsbefreiung für Zwecke der Jugendpflege und des Jugendsports".

-Voluntary work in disaster control and fire departments is exempt from work with pay.
-Upon application, the employer can have the costs incurred reimbursed from public funds.
-Details can be found in the "Lower Saxony Disaster Protection Act" and the "Lower Saxony Fire Protection and Assistance Act".
+Voluntary assignments in civil protection and fire departments are exempted with pay.
+The employer can apply for reimbursement of the costs incurred from public funds.
+Details can be found in the "Lower Saxony Civil Protection Act" and the "Lower Saxony Fire Protection Act".

-Employees are also released from work for legally regulated honorary offices as a juror or judge.
+Employees are also released from work for legally regulated honorary positions as lay assessor or judge.
 Loss of earnings is not borne by the employer but is reimbursed by the court on application.
 Regulations on this can be found in the "German Judges Act", Part One, Section Six and in the "Judicial Remuneration and Compensation Act", Section Four. -

 Are there opportunities for further training?